IMRL/Night-Voyager/README.md

 }
 ```
 ## 8. Acknowledgement
 The code references the implementation of the [P3P solver](https://github.com/yaqding/P3P?tab=readme-ov-file) and [OpenVINS](https://github.com/username/project).
-We thank the authors for their fantastic work!
+We thank the authors for their fantastic works!

 ## 9. Contact
 - For technical issues and support, please contact Tianxiao Gao at <ga0.tianxiao@connect.um.edu.mo> or Mingle Zhao at <zhao.mingle@connect.um.edu.mo>.